Now Accepting Massage insurance:

 Don’t see your insurance listed?
 We can provide a Superbill for you.

-A Superbill is a receipt you turn into your insurance company along with your prescription for massage in order to seek reimbursement for services rendered.
-You are responsible for paying for your treatment at the time of service.
-Your insurance company will determine how much they will reimburse you and send you a check or apply it toward your out-of-network deductible.
+A Superbill is a receipt that you turn into your insurance company along with your prescription for massage in order to seek reimbursement for services rendered.
+You are responsible for paying for your treatment at the time of service at our normal rates.
+Your insurance company will determine how much they will reimburse you and send you a check, or apply it toward your out-of-network deductible.

 Please be aware that even if you have one of the insurance carriers listed above, not every insurance plan has a massage benefit.
 If massage is covered by your plan, your deductible may need to be met before your insurance will pay for your massage treatments.
 We need to call your insurance before your first appointment so that we are fully informed on what is covered and what you are responsible for.